HOW LONG SHOULD I SPEND IN MALAWI?

 Though often contrasting terms, Malawi’s accommodation could best be described as luxuriously rustic.
 Though many venues have been built in recent years, they are very much of a traditional nature, with plenty of raw materials in evidence.

-That said, and though you may not experience the colonial-inspired camp decadence of Kenya, with copper, claw-footed baths and baroque furniture, you will find a pleasantly agreeable high standard of furnishings and services.
+That said, and though you may not experience the colonial-inspired luxury safari camp decadence of Kenya, with copper, claw-footed baths and baroque furniture, you will find a pleasantly agreeable high standard of furnishings and services.

 Some accommodations within Malawi have also been recognised for their cuisine and, though not pervasive, you can find some exquisite examples of African fusion dishes and exceptional gastronomy.